decentraland-scenes/clap-meter/README.md

 A meter that goes up based on the number of claps from players applauding in the scene.
 To view the scene, please visit [here](https://clap-meter.vercel.app/).

 ## Instructions
 The scene checks whether you're in first person or third person view - for the best experience, you should switch to the third person view by pressing the <kbd>V</kbd> key.
-To move the needle on the meter just clap by pressing the number <kbd>5</kbd> key - keep clapping to move it further to the right.
-If you stop clapping, the needle will also stop moving as well and will even start moving towards the left again after a short cooldown period.
+To move the needle on the meter just clap by pressing the number <kbd>5</kbd> key - keep pressing <kbd>5</kbd> to move it further to the right.
+Once you stop clapping, the needle will also stop moving and will even start moving towards the left again after a short cooldown period.

 ## Try it out